Do you have trouble staying productive at work?

 Technically, a digital habit tracker is a PDF template that you can import on your iPad, to take notes on.
 So, put aside the habit tracking apps you know and use this great tool to keep an eye on your productivity levels, remove bad habits and maintain healthy habits on a long run.

-You can find habit tracking templates on Etsy as one time payment or, you can signup to my vault to grab the entire collection of digital planners to use for habit tracking.
+You can find habit tracking templates on Etsy as one time payment or, you can signup to my vault in September, to grab the entire collection of digital planners to use for habit tracking.

 Digital habit trackers can be as simple or complex as you need them to be.
 For example, you may use mini habit trackers and have 2-3 habits laid out on one page.
 Or, you could use a more sophisticated template, like a digital planner or bullet journal, and have dedicated pages for each habit or task.